Biometric Screenings/Physician Forms

 You and your enrolled spouse are eligible to receive a $100 reward if you are enrolled in the state’s medical plan.

-Healthways protects the confidentiality of your information in compliance with the Health Insurance Portability and Accountability Act (HIPAA) of 1996, which prohibits anyone from receiving your personal health information without your permission.
-Healthways may provide the State of Ohio with collective data about its population as a whole, but not any individual health information.
-Healthways does not sell your information and is not a telemarketing service.
+Sharecare protects the confidentiality of your information in compliance with the Health Insurance Portability and Accountability Act (HIPAA) of 1996, which prohibits anyone from receiving your personal health information without your permission.
+Sharecare may provide the State of Ohio with collective data about its population as a whole, but not any individual health information.
+Sharecare does not sell your information and is not a telemarketing service.